You Only Live Twice (song)

-"You Only Live Twice", performed by Nancy Sinatra, is the theme song to the 1967 James Bond film of the same name.
-The music was by veteran Bond film composer John Barry, with lyrics by Leslie Bricusse.
-The song is widely recognized for its striking opening bars, featuring a simple 2-bar theme in the high octaves of the violins and lush harmonies from French horns.
-It is considered by some to be among the best James Bond theme songs, and has become one of Nancy Sinatra's best known hits.
+"You Only Live Twice" is the theme song to the 1967 James Bond film of the same name from its accompanying soundtrack album.
+It was written by Leslie Bricusse with music by veteran Bond film composer John Barry, and performed by Nancy Sinatra.
+It is widely recognised for its striking opening bars, featuring a simple 2-bar theme in the high octaves of the violins and lush harmonies from French horns (featuring a melody originally from Alexander Tcherepnin’s “First Piano Concerto (op.
+12)"), and is considered by some among the best Bond film songs.
 Shortly after Barry's production, Sinatra's producer Lee Hazlewood released a more guitar-based single version.

-The song has been covered by many artists including Coldplay, Soft Cell, Björk and Shirley Bassey.
+The song has been covered by many artists, including Shirley Bassey, Soft Cell, Björk and Coldplay.
 In 1998, Robbie Williams re-recorded portions of the song (including the opening strings) for use in his UK number-one single "Millennium".